How do I change my investment options?

 You can make an insurance claim either:

-over the phone via the Tele-Claim service,
+- over the phone via the using the tele-claim service

-online via Member Online, or
+- online via Member Online.

 I can't find my question here.
 Where can I find more information?

-To find out more, read our Insurance guide or call us on 1300 133 177 between 8:00am and 8:00pm (AEST/AEDT), Monday to Friday.
+To find out more, read our Insurance guide or call us on 1300 133 177 Monday to Friday, 8am-8pm (AEST/AEDT).

 How do I change my investment options?